 Beef tacos are fun to put together and delicious to eat.
 Fill the tortillas with lettuce and beef, then each person can add his or her favorite toppings.
-In place of beef, you can substitute ground turkey or chicken.
-To make the meat less spicy, remove jalapeno seeds and ribs before adding the chile, or omit it completely.

 - Total Time:

 Source: Everyday Food, October 2003

 - 1 tablespoon canola oil

 - Coarse salt and ground pepper

 - 2 cloves garlic, minced

 - 1 tablespoon chili powder